Cart Abandonment Emails: Using Psychological Principles To Influence Customers’ Decisions

 In his 2004 book, The Paradox of Choice, Barry Schwartz argues that eliminating consumer choices can greatly reduce anxiety for shoppers.

-In this context, shining the spotlight on a single product is much more effective than adding multiple products to your abandoned cart emails.
+In this context, shining the spotlight on a single item is much more effective than adding multiple items to your abandoned cart emails.
 I mean, it’s much easier (and requires less mental investment) to consider two options and make a quick decision.

 Everlane’s abandoned cart email is a great example of how to leverage the paradox of choice by limiting customers’ options: